 All officers of the Department who use a BWC will use it in an overt manner and in a prominent location.
-Officers will notify the persons being recorded as soon as the engagement commences or as soon as practical.
-A person or persons to be recorded will also be notified by the officer before the BWC is turned on.
+Officers may notify the persons being recorded as soon as the engagement commences or as soon as practical.
+A person or persons to be recorded may also be notified by the officer before the BWC is turned on.

 4. When does an officer need consent to use a BWC?